ganelonhb/stable-diffusion_gd/README.md

 ## Todo

-☐ URGENT A thread for the execution of both context loading and image generation ☐ URGENT Actual Windows and Mac build support...
+☐ URGENT A thread for the execution of both context loading and image generation<br>
+☐ URGENT Actual Windows and Mac build support...<br>
-☐ Support for img2img
+☐ Support for img2img<br>
-☐ Support for loading model from user::/
+☐ Support for loading model from user::/<br>
-☐ Improved API access to stable-diffusion.cpp for custom txt2img implementation ☐ Custom GGML backend for loading from buffer
+☐ Improved API access to stable-diffusion.cpp for custom txt2img implementation<br>
+☐ Custom GGML backend for loading from buffer<br>
 ☐ Suport for loading model from res::/

 ☐ Volk support...?